-In a blended learning program, workers would complete online courses or parts of online courses.
+In a blended professional development program, workers would complete online courses or parts of online courses.
 Then, they would meet up in person for demonstrations or workshops that work best in a live format.

 Take the example of the Office of Healthy Communities (OHC) at the Washington Department of Health.
 The Office of Healthy Communities combined the best elements of in-person and online training to implement a blended learning model for their statewide community health worker training program (read more in the case study).
 OHC allows its network of facilitators around Washington to supplement a brief live session with an in-depth online course that contains assessments, assignment tools, and collaboration.

 The training model is efficient, lean, and scalable.
 This allows it to meet funding variables and limitations.
 It also makes training fast and easy, which can be difficult in Washington.
 It’s a large state with rural pockets not easily accessible for traditional in-person learning programs.

 “E-learning allows us to reach remote areas of the state to teach community health workers.
 Staff only need to stay one day in each location so it lowers costs of delivering the training significantly,” says Debbie Spink, instructor and community health worker training system coordinator.
 “We need the support of the online curriculum.
 It would be cost-prohibitive to offer this training only in-person.”

 How To Use Blended Learning In Professional Development Programs

 Is a blended learning approach right for your organization?
 Here are five secrets of what it takes to build a winning program.

 Saving money and expanding training capacity might be the overall goals of moving to a blended model.
 But you should set educational goals that fit the new strategy.